joseph-flinn/site/frontend/posts/plg-product-triad.md

 The organization structure should be such that it promotes PLG and Lean management.
 The Lean management principles should be applied to the communication channel creation as well: maximize the delivery of value in communication while minimizing waste of unneeded communication.
-Organization communication are the hardest problems to solve.
+Organizational communications are the hardest problems to solve.
 [Conway's Law](https://www.melconway.com/Home/Committees_Paper.html),
 the
 [Inverse Conway Maneuver reference](https://yoan-thirion.gitbook.io/knowledge-base/xtrem-reading/resources/book-notes/team-topologies#conways-law)